All Episodes

 Okay.

-Okay, so um, so let's continue on.
+So let's continue hang on.

-Uh under pressure from okay, so in two in 2021, uh the United States attorney of the Eastern District of New York tried and won the first criminal conviction against Kelly for a sex offense with the jury finding Kelly guilty on a total of nine criminal counts, including violations of the man act and racketeering on June 29, 2022, Kelly was sentenced to 30 years in prison.
+Under pressure from, okay, so in 2021, the United States Attorney of the Eastern District of New York tried and won the first criminal conviction against Kelly for a sex offense with the jury finding Kelly guilty on a total of nine criminal counts, including violations of the Mann Act and racketeering.

 Kelly continues to challenge his New York conviction.

-He actually sued them as well because they put him on uh suicide watch.
+He actually sued them as well because they put him on a suicide watch and he's suing them for doing that.

 The indictment alleges Kelly both produced child sexual abuse material and conspired with employees to corruptly win his 2008 acquittal.